-A multipurpose room has distractions which are not conducive to sleep.
-Sex, reading relaxing books and listening to soothing music are the only exception to the non distraction rule!
+A multipurpose room has distractions which discourage sleep.
+Sex, reading relaxing books and listening to soothing music are the only exception to the non-distraction rule!
 Take your computer, current assignment, and television to another room, or make sure they are not within reach.

 If you have been lying in bed for about half an hour and are becoming distressed, get up for a while, but avoid bright light, caffeine and any activities that might increase your alertness.
 Do something pleasant, but not energetic, in another room until you begin to feel tired.

 Think of sleep coming to you and not you going to sleep.
 Be comfortable in bed, focus on your breathing, and allowing yourself to drift with “no mind.”
 If an important thought sneaks in, keep a pen and paper beside your bed and make a note of it so that you can let it go till the morning.

 Keep going with your sleep routine, don’t be discouraged if that nothing has changed.
 It can take several weeks for a new routine to have an affect on your sleep patterns.

 Image: Sleeping feet by Wokandapix.
 Retrieved from https://pixabay.com/photos/sleeping-tired-bed-feet-1159279/.
 Licensed under a Pixabay.com license.

 Alarm clock by Juraj Varga.
 Retrieved from https://www.pexels.com/photo/alarm-alarm-clock-antique-bell-210528/.
 Licensed under a Pixabay.com license.